jiangmiao/auto-pairs/README.md

         for pair {'begin': 'end//n]'}, e is not mapped, use wild closed pair ] to jump over 'end' use <M-b> to back insert ] after jumping

+*   g:AutoPairsEqualPairDetection

+        Default: 1

+        Detects when to close a pair by detecting the equality of pairs within the current buffer.
+(This feature is not supported for multibyte pairs)

 Buffer Level Pairs Setting
 --------------------------